 Communicate prerequisites: Share a participant guide prior to the workshop with learning objectives and instructions for installing software and preparing laptops.
 Provide a checklist for participants to confirm readiness.

-Establish support channels: determine how participants can get support for real-time troubleshooting (e.g. Slack or Discord channel for virtual workshops, additional helpers in the room for on-site workshops)
+Establish support channels: Determine how participants can get support for real-time troubleshooting (e.g. Slack or Discord channel for virtual workshops, additional helpers in the room for on-site workshops)

 Prepare workshop teaching materials: Review the Delivery Plan, sample slide deck, and provided resources.
 Tailor these materials to suit your participants' needs.
 Decide whether to present them to the group or provide them for independent reference, such as through a web browser or printed handouts.